lelynn/spookysends/README.md

 # SpookySends UI

-SpookySends UI is a visual tool that overlays failed climbing attempts as transparent ghosts on top of a successful send video.
+SpookySends UI (deployed on https://spookysends.streamlit.app/) is a visual tool that overlays failed climbing attempts as transparent ghosts on top of a successful send video.
 It captures the process of projecting a climb and turns it into a visual story that celebrates the effort, not just the outcome.

 ![Screenshot of interface](frontend/screenshotUI.png)